seth586/guides/FreeNAS/extras/electrs.md

 Electrs will now index the blockchain into its own database.
 This can take a few hours, depending on your CPU and disk IO.
 You may get spammed by a `WARN - failed to export stats: failed to read stats`, just ignore it.
 When its done indexing, it will start to serve connections.

-Right click on your windows electrum client, select properties, and add the following after the target path `...\electrum-3.3.4.exe"`
+Right click on your windows electrum client, select properties, and modify the shortcut to resemble below:
 ```
---oneserver --server 192.168.84.208:50001:t
+"C:\Program Files (x86)\Electrum\electrum-3.3.4.exe" -1 -s 192.168.84.208:50001:t
 ```
 Start up electrum client.
 It should connect!
 Terminate electrs with ctrl+c.
 Verify it is no longer running with `ps aux`.
 If it is still running, kill it with `kill -9 <pid>`, whereas `<pid>` is the number under the PID column from command `ps aux`.